pyladiesams/Jupyter-refactoring-beginner-jul2020/README.md

-# Work in progress, will be finished 28-07-20 (in the evening)
+# Work in progress, last exercise will be added until noon

 # An introduction to Refactoring in Python with Jupyter notebook